 In the turmoil, Karsi is able to get the last of the seniors onto a dinghy while Jon orders one of his protesting rangers to take the rest of their boats to the galleys and come back for him and his men.
 Karsi insists he escape with the rest right now, as they will need the Lord Commander's personal authority to let the wildlings through the Wall.
 But Jon is needed here.

-Who have started to fully breach the dike, even one of these ravening wights can kill multiple tribesmen, unheeding of superficial wounds, or even of amputation and with all fuel having frozen over in the blizzard, the free folk cannot bring fires to bear.
-The wights lay into them, butchering both men and women without care as their fellows try to hack them to pieces but human doggedness is nothing compared to such reckless hate.
+Who have started to fully breach the dike despite all efforts to stop them, for even one of these ravening wights can kill multiple tribesmen, unheeding of superficial wounds, or even of amputation and with all fuel having frozen over in the blizzard, the free folk cannot bring fires to bear.
+The wights lay into them, butchering both men and women without care as their fellows try to hack them to pieces, but human doggedness is nothing compared to such reckless hate.
 From over the barricade, it is revealed that tens of thousands of the undead are swarming across the ice plains like locusts.

 Jon and Tormund rush into the melee and patch up a breach with a wight pinned by arrows and a heavy sleigh, while Loboda wields his battle-axe like a pro, cleaving wights apart left and right and even Karsi proves her mettle, dual wielding ice axes to incapacitate the necromantic puppets by leaving them with little above the neck.
-Jon and Tormund find a lull in the intense fighting to glance upwards, above the town are four figures astride decaying steeds; watching the battle below with a sinister intelligence not present in their thralls.
+Jon and Tormund find a lull in the intense fighting to glance upwards, where they see atop the plateau overlooking the village are four figures astride decaying steeds, watching the battle below with a sinister intelligence not present in their thralls.
 Jon knows who they are, though he only glimpsed one of them almost three years ago in the Haunted Forest, taking Craster's son as an offering.

 Knowing their immunity to mortal arms, Jon makes for the hall where the dragonglass is located, Loboda aiding him.
 The ever-sharp edge of Longclaw, wielded by a man of Stark, carving a swathe through the undead until the giant bursts from the timbered house, ripping apart, throwing and stomping on any wight stupid enough to challenge him.

 Winded, head-ringing and with probably a few broken ribs, Jon staggers to his feet and flees from the leisurely pursuing fey.
 The snow-fall has turned into a true graupel outside and though Jon snatches up Longclaw from among the shattered timbers, internal hemorrhaging brings him down in a heap, disarming him once more.
 The White Walker is not taking prisoners now, his mouth set in a teeth-clenched snarl as he bears down on the injured Lord Commander.
 Frantic, Jon just manages to grasp Longclaw as he crawls on his belly, rises to one knee, the Mormont ancestral sword in hand as he executes a last-ditch defiant, all-or-nothing block before he's decapitated. *Crack-clang-huuuuuum* Jon is astounded, as is his opponent, when the thousand-folded dragonfire-forged metal stands up to the magical halberd without a dent.
-Jon cries out as the vibrations shiver through his arms and needles pierce his eardrums and for a second both the Other and the man of the Night's Watch are utterly gobsmacked, they exchange looks.
-Jon's: "oh, its on" The White Walker's: "he can kill me!"
+Jon cries out as the vibrations shiver through his arms and needles pierce his eardrums and for a second both the Other and the man of the Night's Watch are utterly gobsmacked, they exchange looks; Jon looks amazed that Longclaw has withstood the Walker's blade, while the Walker looks unnerved that it's facing a foe armed with a weapon that can harm it.

-In its furious surprise, the White Walker's attempt to take Jon's head over-shoots, Jon pulls Longclaw back to his shoulder and whips it from right to left.
+The White Walker recovers first and goes on the attack, but in its furious surprise, the ice demon's attempt to take Jon's head over-shoots, while Jon pulls Longclaw back to his shoulder and whips it from right to left.
 The spell-imbued steel cuts through armour and hoarfrost flesh with a single stroke, eliciting a much faster and more powerful reaction than Sam's obsidian kill, and the individual belonging to the ancient race that nearly took the dawn explodes in a flurry of ice, with only its crystal halberd left to mark its grave.

 As an exhausted Jon pukes blood, the mounted Night's King surveys the bastard boy from the cliff-top with detached interest.
 A diverting anomaly for one such as him no doubt.
 Bold.
 But futile.
 A minor victory, nothing more.
 Even as Tormund and Karsi chop down dozens of wights, the latter is overrun by a gang of resurrected children when she is unwilling to raise her picks against them.